Eyevinn/player-analytics-specification/specification/index.md

 Sent when the client knows it should start a viewing session of content.

+This SHOULD be the first event sent by the client to the server.

 A restart of content SHOULD create a new session.

+The server SHOULD handle events arriving out of order.
+Each event carries a `sessionId` and a `timestamp` for ordering in post.

 MUST be sent ONCE per session.